ghoomfrog/silili/README.md

 **In Min Si:**

 - *in* is pretending to stuff something down with down-pointing fingers, starting near the chest.
-- *pi* is a horizontal sideways flat hand.
+- *pi* is a horizontal sideways flat hand in front of the chest.
 - *kum* is pretending to grab and pull something from the side toward the chest.
 - *kam* is an backward open hand gesture moving backward.
 - *u* is an upward moon hand.